 Many countries recognize that nonceliac gluten sensitivity is a problem.
 However, this is a new area of study, and researchers do not yet understand the condition, its risk factors, or how common it is.

 FODMAPs are present in gluten-containing grains.
-This could explain why people with IBS show improvement in symptoms when on a gluten-free diet.
+This could explain why people with IBS show

 While there are many documented cases of possible nonceliac gluten sensitivity, more research is needed before scientists understand the causes, symptoms, and effects of gluten sensitivities.